elatov/elatov.github.io/_posts/2014-04-15-rhcsa-rhce-chapter-17-ftp.md

 From the same guide:

 > However, because FTP is so prevalent on the Internet, it is often required to share files to the public.
-System administrators, therefore, should be aware of the FTP protocol&#8217;s unique characteristics.
+System administrators, therefore, should be aware of the FTP protocol's unique characteristics.
 >
 > Unlike most protocols used on the Internet, FTP requires multiple network ports to work properly.
 When an FTP client application initiates a connection to an FTP server, it opens port 21 on the server — known as the **command** port.
 This port is used to issue all commands to the server.
 Any data requested from the server is returned to the client via a **data** port.
 The port number for data connections, and the way in which data connections are initialized, vary depending upon whether the client requests the data in active or passive mode.
 >
 > The following defines these modes:
 >
-> *   **active mode** &#8211; Active mode is the original method used by the **FTP** protocol for transferring data to the client application.
+> *   **active mode** - Active mode is the original method used by the **FTP** protocol for transferring data to the client application.
 When an active mode data transfer is initiated by the FTP client, the server opens a connection from port 20 on the server to the IP address and a random, unprivileged port (greater than 1024) specified by the client.
 This arrangement means that the client machine must be allowed to accept connections over any port above 1024.
 With the growth of insecure networks, such as the Internet, the use of firewalls to protect client machines is now prevalent.
 Because these client-side firewalls often deny incoming connections from active mode FTP servers, passive mode was devised.
-> *   **passive mode** &#8211; Passive mode, like active mode, is initiated by the FTP client application.
+> *   **passive mode** - Passive mode, like active mode, is initiated by the FTP client application.
 When requesting data from the server, the FTP client indicates it wants to access the data in passive mode and the server provides the IP address and a random, unprivileged port (greater than 1024) on the server.
 The client then connects to that port on the server to download the requested information.
 While passive mode resolves issues for client-side firewall interference with data connections, it can complicate administration of the server-side firewall.
 You can reduce the number of open ports on a server by limiting the range of unprivileged ports on the **FTP** server.

 ### VSFTPD